pmarguinaud/gpupack/README.md

 fypp a Fortran pre-processor is mandatory to compile ARPEGE source code. gpupack can fetch and install fypp.

 A recent version of cmake is required to compile ARPEGE libraries. gpupack can install cmake 3.26.

+The yaml Python module can also be installed by gpupack.

+Please look at scripts/gpupack.common and see how to adapt it to your environment.

+# Install architecture dependent libraries

+Before doing that, you need to setup wrappers for your compiler suite.
+Please look in the support/wrap/ directory and see if one existing architecture (let us call it ARCH) fits your needs.
+If so, please edit the scripts in support/wrap/ARCH, so that these scripts can compile actual code (you will probably need to fix some paths which are different on your system), ** with all library references resolved by the linker ** (that is, do not forger to add `-Wl,-rpath,/path/to/libraries` as needed).